 On April 13, 2018, the Company acquired Corex Gold Corporation ("Corex") as approved by Corex shareholders pursuant to a special meeting held on April 4, 2018.
 Under the terms of the Agreement, each Corex shareholder received 0.95 common shares of Minera Alamos Inc. in exchange for each Corex share held.
 The business combination was completed by way of share exchange pursuant to a statutory plan of arrangement under the Business Corporations Act (British Columbia) resulting in Corex becoming a wholly owned subsidiary of Minera Alamos Inc. Pursuant to the transaction, the Company issued 150,470,661 common shares valued at \$0.14 to the former shareholders of Corex.
 In connection with this transaction, the Company also issued 22,985,725 warrants valued at \$689,886 and issued 6,935,000 share purchase options valued at \$798,000 in exchange for the cancelation of Corex warrants and options outstanding.
+The warrants were valued using the Black-Scholes valuation model using the following weighted assumptions: expected dividend yield 0%, expected volatility 77% risk free rate of return 2.0% and an expected life of 1.13 years.
+The options were valued using the Black-Scholes valuation model using the following weighted averaged assumptions: expected dividend yield 0%, expected volatility 123% risk free rate of return 2.0% and an expected life of 3.26 years

 Corex is engaged in the acquisition and exploration of precious metal properties located in Mexico.
-To date, the Company has not earned significant revenues and is considered to be in the test mining stage.
+To date, the Company has not earned significant revenues during a test mining program.
 The Company's primary focus is the exploration and development of its Santana Project in Sonora, Mexico.
 The Santana property is located about two and a half hours drive northeast of the City of Obregon, accessible via blacktop road.
 Obregon has regular air service nonstop to Hermosillo and Guadalajara.
-The project is 100% owned and is approximately 8,500 ha.
-A pre-commercial bulk sample was mined and processing is ongoing it is expected that a construction decision, if deemed appropriate by management, can be made in Q4 2019.
+The project is 100% owned and is approximately 3,500 ha.
+A pre-commercial bulk sample was mined and processing is ongoing.
+A construction decision was made by management in Q1 2020 and initial preparation and preconstruction activities are ongoing at this time.